richardli/SUMMER/cran-comments.md

 * ubuntu 12.04 (on travis-ci), R 3.4.2
 * win-builder (devel and release)

+0 errors | 0 warnings | 0 notes

+## Version 0.1.0 Checks

+Result: NOTE
+    Package suggested but not available for checking: ‘INLA’

+INLA is not held in a common repository so package so cannot be made available for checking.

+checking re-building of vignette outputs ...
+[2s/3s] WARNING Error in re-building vignettes:
+  ...
+Installing package into '/home/hornik/tmp/R.check/r-release-gcc/Work/build/Packages' (as 'lib' is unspecified)

+We added the vignette output to inst/doc.

 ## Version 0.2.0 Update

 * We expanded authorship of the package.